dankamongmen/notcurses/doc/man/man3/notcurses_init.3.md

 relevant with echoed user input, and you don't want echoed user input in rendered mode (instead, read the input, and write it to a plane yourself).
 A subprocess can be streamed to a plane with an **ncsubproc**, etc.

+If the **NCOPTION_PRESERVE_CURSOR** flag is provided, the cursor's location will be determined at startup, and the standard plane's virtual cursor will be placed to match it (instead of in the upper-left corner).
+Combined with **NCOPTION_NO_ALTERNATE_SCREEN** and a scrolling standard plane, this allows rendered mode to be used as a normal scrolling shell application.

 # RETURN VALUES